 The Philippines under President Duterte's government has been notorious in tracking down illegal shipments in its quest to optimise tax collection.
 However, the cars seized by the authorities usually end up getting destroyed, as we've seen multiple times in the past three years.

 With this in mind, we can't help but wonder what this McLaren 620R's fate will be now that it's on the hands of the authorities.
-We hope it won't get bulldozed like the numerous luxury vehicles, sports cars, and even special bikes before.
+We hope it won't get bulldozed like the numerous luxury vehicles, sports cars, and even before.
 After all, it's a rare supercar that doesn't deserve to meet its doom in a scrapyard.